 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-as well as creating risk awareness, are indeed pivotal to maintain a safe working environment.
+well as creating risk awareness, are indeed pivotal to maintaining a safe working environment.

-A great attention is also paid to the safety of workers and contractors who carry out work at Group sites.
-In Italy, all business relations with contractors require the signing of a document attesting the assessment of risks associated with conducting business at the company (interference risks) and the enforcement of strict prevention measures in any activity involving risks.
+A great deal of attention is also paid to the safety of workers and contractors that work at Group sites.
+In Italy, all business relations with contractors require the signing of a document attesting the assessment of risks associated with conducting business at the company (interference risks) and the application of strict prevention in activities involving risks.

-• a dynamic and preventive evaluation of activities, in order to eliminate risks at roots and, where this is not possible, to reduce them according to the best available techniques
+• a dynamic, preventive evaluation of activities, allowing risks to be eliminated at roots and, where this is not possible, to be reduced according to the best available techniques

 • enhancement of knowledge, competence and awareness of all employees through targeted training and practices.

 The Group’s health and safety management system is overseen by the Chief Corporate & Supply Officer, who is responsible for its